Advice for when you have been given refugee status

-If you have not received your BRP card and have been served an eviction notice to leave the Holiday Inn Maidenhead, contact Migrant Help immediately and ask Migrant Help to contact the hotel for an extension.
-You can also ask they help retrieve your card.
+If you have not received your login details and have been served an eviction notice to leave your accommodation, contact Migrant Help immediately and ask Migrant Help to contact the hotel for an extension.

 Migrant help telephone: